AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 Another command that I

 <h2><a name='frames'></a>Converting a series of frames into a gif/video</h2>
-One super useful command that I often require for my p5js sketches, is collating a sequence of frames into a video/gif:
+One super useful command that I often require for my p5js sketches, is collating/combining a sequence of frames into a video/gif:

-<pre><code>ffmpeg -i %03d.png output.gif
+<pre><code>ffmpeg -i frame%d.png output.gif
 </code></pre>

+<a href='https://trac.ffmpeg.org/wiki/Slideshow'>(FYI this is also sometimes called a slideshow, for googling purposes)</a>.

+By manner of using a percentage sign '%' in the input file stream, FFmpeg understands that it should be looking for multiple files that need to be processed.
+If you've exported them from p5js or processing, usually you'll already have them appropriately named and numbered, generally in a sequential order, something like: frame1.png, frame2.png, frame3.png, ...

+Here the '%d' signifies that FFmpeg should expect a sequentially increasing number in this position of the file name.
+You can learn more about these patterns in <a href='http://ffmpeg.org/ffmpeg-all.html#image2-1'>this section</a> of the official documentation.

+Optionally you may also add the framerate flag to the command, otherwise the default framerate will be 25 fps.
+And if for any reason whatsoever, you need to convert a single image into a video or gif, you can also do that:

+<pre><code>ffmpeg -i img.png output.gif
+</code></pre>

 <h2><a name='size'></a>Reducing the size of gifs</h2>
+This isn't a single command per se, but we'll have a look at different commands that can potentially reduce the size of your gif files:

+<h2>End notes</h2>
+If you've made it this far, I sincerely hope this run down of FFmpeg was useful and learned something new!
+I'm planning on making another blog post about FFmpeg, where we'll use it for creative purposes and video effects, rather than just using it as a tool for conversion operations.

+If you've enjoyed this blog post consider sharing it with a friend!
+Otherwise subscribe to newsletter or come and say hi on Twitter!
+Cheers, happy sketching!